algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ### 3.2 Go Board set up

-The Go Board needs some set up to be used properly by using the [the Go_Board documentation](https://nandland.com/go-board-tutorials/) provided directly on Nandland website.
+The Go Board needs some setup to be used properly by using the [ Go_Board documentation](https://nandland.com/go-board-tutorials/) provided directly on Nandland's website.

 ### 3.3 Drawing in VGA